Tri County Collision Center

 There are many techniques used by collision body specialists to match colors beginning with the body color code from the manufacturer.
 There is a tag, usually inside the door jamb containing code numbers and one of these codes is the paint color for your car.
 This number is used to correctly match the paint should a repair ever be necessary.
 The number of colors available is staggering.
 For example even the basic colors such as black and red have dozens, if not hundreds of different shades.

 The older the car, the more difficult it may be to match the paint.
 At this point insurance coverage has some influence on the repair work.
-If a door panel on an older car needs to be repaired a good body shop should be able to match the paint to your satisfaction.
+If a door panel on an older car needs to be repaired a good body shop should be able to match the paint to your satisfaction with respective to the practices that are by maid this cleaning service santa monica.
 There are blending techniques that allow new paint to lightly overspray old paint to achieve a transition that is not noticeable.
 In some cases, it may not be possible to match the paint due to weathering and fading, and it may be necessary to paint the entire side of the car.
 Some insurance companies may refuse to pay for this additional work, and you may have to make your case with the adjuster or ask the repair shop to include this extra step in the interest of doing a quality repair.

 If you have an older car that was not in a pristine condition to begin with, you can’t expect a body shop to restore it to ” like new” condition.
 Ask if the older sections of the car can be buffed to brighten them up.
 This may be an extra cost option to consider if it brings that new car feeling back again.